 There's an updated Home screen in tvOS, which is designed to make it easier to find new content to watch.
 Apps are able to play full-screen video previews right on the Home screen, which lets you get a quick peek at new movies and TV shows so you can decide what to watch.

 A new Control Center in tvOS lets you manage your tvOS settings, and it introduces a new feature, multi-user support.
 With multi-user support, each member of the family can have their own profile so each person's favorite shows and movies are always front and center.
 Up Next and recommendations are both personalized for each user.

 Multi-user support also works with Apple Music, so each person in the family can access their personalized playlists and recommendations.
 The new Control Center shows what Apple Music song is playing, and onscreen lyrics display in Apple Music so you can follow along with your favorite songs.

-tvOS 13 sets the stage for Apple Arcade, a new gaming service that Apple is planning to launch this fall.
-Apple Arcade will provide users with unlimited access to more than 100 new and exclusive games for one monthly fee, with no ads or extra purchases.
+tvOS 13 sets the stage for Apple Arcade, a new gaming service that Apple launched on September 19.
+Apple Arcade offers users unlimited access to more than 100 new and exclusive games for one monthly fee, with no ads or extra purchases.

 There are a selection of new screensavers in tvOS 13, all of which feature under the sea scenes created by Apple in collaboration with the BBC Natural History Unit, the team behind "Blue Planet."

 tvOS 13 launched to the public alongside iOS 13.1 and iPadOS 13.1 on September 24.
 The current version of the software is tvOS 13.4.8, released to the public on July 15. tvOS 13 will be replaced with tvOS 14, currently in beta testing, this fall.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.